aburdulescu/kevs/readme.md

 # KEVS(`k=v;`)

-A configuration format which aims to be easy(enough) to read and write by humans and at the same time, easy(enough) to parse by machines.
+A configuration format which aims to be easy(enough) to read and write by humans and, at the same time, easy(enough) to parse by machines.

 ## Features